AUDI Q3 Reliability by Year

 New Car Assessment ProgramNCAP crash tests measure how well a vehicle protects occupants in controlled frontal crash, side crash, and rollover scenarios.
 Stars are awarded per category (5 = safest).
 These laboratory results are independent of owner complaints and are performed by NHTSA engineers on new production vehicles.

-- Request service records for electrical and engine repairs.
+- Request service records for the most-reported complaint components

-- Have a mechanic inspect the vehicle's electrical system and engine before purchase.
+- Have a certified mechanic inspect the vehicle before purchase

 π NHTSA Safety Recalls